Published on - 22-04-2021

 The Guided Choices Process and Timescale

-In January of Year 8, students are shown the Guided Choices booklets that the current Year 9s received to enable them to start thinking about what they might be interested in studying at Key Stage 4.
+In the Spring term of Year 8, students are shown the Guided Choices booklets that the current Year 9s received to enable them to start thinking about what they might be interested in studying at Key Stage 4.
 Initial preferences for specialism subject choices are requested from Year 8 students.
 These subject choices are, of course, not binding, but help the school with curriculum and timetabling planning, to ensure that specialism subjects are arranged in option blocks which best accommodate students’ indicated preferences.

 Students will be given an explanatory letter, pathway form and Guided Choices booklet to take home and discuss with their parents/carers over the Easter holidays prior to the Parents' Evening straight after the holidays.
 The curriculum also allows for GCSE 'taster' sessions in the Spring term in each faculty area to help students make more informed decisions about their Guided Choices.